sjsyrek/malc/ruby/README.md

 # Ruby

 For some reason, Ruby calls them procs even though the language also has lambdas.
 And blocks.
+I don't really know the difference, and I don't really care.
 I'm not a Rubyist, so please don't email me about this.

 Load the code into irb:
 ```